Why does Hypnotherapy/ Hypnosis work when other methods don't?

 Time distortion

-When you come out of hypnosis, without looking at the time, consider how long you think you were in hypnosis, from when you closed your eyes to when you opened them.
 People often feel the session is shorter than it is because they are so relaxed and enjoying the relaxation- time flies when you’re having fun!
 One hour can seem like 10-15 mins.

 Visible signs of hypnosis